emilygoeres/employeetracker/README.md

 2. Created employeetracker to run on local db
 3. Use the DB employeeTracker_db for all the rest of the script
 4. Created 3 tables: Department, role, employee
+5. Created the statements to seleect certain info from different tables and to combine trhe info

 ![Employee Tracker]()